 We remind everyone that the work visa ban started at 12:01am US EDT 24 June 2020.
-You may still be able to apply for a work visa petition at USCIS after the “ban”.
-However, even if a petition is approved, in most circumstances you will not be able to obtain a visa at the US Embassy or Consulate until about the beginning of 2021.
+You will still be able to apply for a work visa petition at USCIS after the “ban”.
+However, even if a petition is approved, in most case you will not be able to obtain a visa at the US Embassy or Consulate until about the beginning of 2021.
 If you are a national of a Country that is on the E2 Treaty Investor visa list, it may be worth looking at the E2 visa scheme which is not covered by the visa ban.
 However, US visa processing times remain uncertain.

 Come under national interest and avoid US visa ban

 If you are unable to come under a different US visa category you may still be able to gain entry if it is the "national interest" in the following circumstances:

 - Those needed for the immediate and continued economic recovery of the United States

 - Those involved with clinical care or research related to the diagnosis, treatment and prevention of COVID-19

 - Those who are critical to the defense, law enforcement, diplomacy or national security of the United States.

 Bizarrely Nigel Farage of the Brexit Party was allowed into the US as a visitor as it was considered to be in the “national interest”.
 Very few people will be on such good terms with Trump as Mr Farage and so will find it much more difficult to come under “national interest”.